coredns/coredns/plugin/records/README.md

 ## Description

 The *records* plugin is useful for serving zone data that is specified inline in the configuration file.
 As opposed to the *hosts* plugin, this plugin supports **all** record types.
+Records need to be specifed in text representation as specified in RFC 1035.
 If no TTL is specified in the records, a default TTL of 3600s is assumed.

 For negative responses a SOA record should be included in the response, this will only be done when a SOA record is included in the data.

 Currently not implemented is DNSSEC.
 If RRSIG records are added they will not be returned in the reply even if the client is capable of handling them.
 If you need signed replies use the *dnssec* plugin in conjunction with this one.

+Note the *host* plugin is configured before *records* in `plugin.cfg`, which means that when both are being specified in a server block, the *host* plugin will get preference.

 This plugin can only be used once per Server Block.